U.S. Slashes Visa Validity for Dozens of Countries: What You Need to Know

 Why Does This Matter?

 The July 2025 visa validity reductions are a direct response to statutory reciprocity requirements and recent executive actions.
 While intended to align U.S. policy with international norms, the changes create new barriers for travelers, students, and institutions.
+Major international sporting events, such as the World Cup, may also be impacted by these new visa restrictions, affecting participants and fans from around the globe.
 If you are affected, consult your local U.S. embassy or the official DOS reciprocity tables for the latest updates.

 ---